Adulting 101: What You Need to Know About Leaving the Nest

 • Learn to budget by tracking your income and expenses to understand your spending habits.

-• Start saving!
-It doesn’t matter if you can only save $25 a month to start.
-You’ll be surprised at how a little goes a long way.
+• Create a savings goal!
+It doesn’t matter if you can only save $25 a month to start—you’ll be surprised at how a little goes a long way.

-• Understand how to responsibly use credit cards, loans, and investments as ways to manage your money.
+• Learn how to responsibly leverage credit cards, loans, and investments as ways to manage your money.

 2. Personal Success

-• Schedule self-care time for yourself, whether it’s exercising, cooking, going outdoors, or watching your favorite show.
-These are the little things that fuel your well-being.
+• Schedule self-care time—whether it’s exercising, cooking, going outdoors, or watching your favorite show.
+These are the little things that contribute to a healthy well-being.

-• Remember that your mental health is just as important as your physical health.
-Figure out what causes stress or other negative emotions and then actively seek ways to address it.
+• Learn to identify what causes your stress or other negative emotions and then actively seek ways to address it.

 3. Relationship Success

-• Practice communication by active listening, expressing yourself, and building healthy relationships.
+• Improve communication by practicing active listening, expressing yourself, and building healthy relationships.

 • Don’t be afraid to ask for help or support when you need it.
 You may be out on your own, but your family and friends will still be there for you.